SkylineCommunications/dataminer-docs/connector-help/connector_help/Agama_Technologies_OTT_Analyzer.md

 ## Notes

-For the execution of some SSH commands used by this driver, root privileges are required, though it is not necessary to log in as root.
+For the execution of some SSH commands used by this connector, root privileges are required, though it is not necessary to log in as root.

 To allow the execution of those commands as a normal user, configure the device to allow sudo without password for the following commands: